 In science, the process is just as important as the discoveries.
 Improving our scientific processes will speed up our rate of discovery.
 Feyerabend claims contemporary research has over-indexed on processes such as the scientific method and this rigidness has restrained innovation.
-The crux of his book Against Method is that paradigm shifts in science stem from epistemological anarchism.
+The crux of his book Against Method (Feyerabend and Hacking 2010) is that paradigm shifts in science stem from epistemological anarchism.
 Epistemology refers to the formulation of beliefs.
 This anarchy, to any Thomas Kuhn fans, is what is necessary to achieve Kuhn’s Stage 4 phase of science, the ‘evolutionary phase’ in which new paradigms are created.
 In recent decades we have placed too much importance on science being consistent, while forgetting that paradigm shifts often come from those who refute mainstream assumptions.
 In other words, the geniuses who generated scientific paradigm shifts were anarchists to their contemporaries.

 How precious is my idea?